Karthikay2002/PoDA/README.md

  We are in a time where the outcomes of poaching are given a lot of value and money even though it is considered illegal.
 Every day we are <b>losing hundreds of mammals belonging to endangered species</b> this is mainly due to the lack of enforcement and proper government regulations.
+The increased demand in boasting of pride in holding animal assets has crossed the limit, which made poachers, money-making entities in the black market.
+Continuous monitoring by the park rangers would be a tedious task and may not even be done properly at times too.

 # Proposed Solution:-

-The prototyped solution would have a life-changing impact on the lives of animals and probably help us catch the predators too.
-Implementing this technology solution into the real world, it reduces the poaching curve to the minimum.
+The prototyped solution would have a life-changing impact on animals and probably help us catch the predators too.
+Implementing this technology solution into the real world,red uces the poaching curve to the minimum.
 Not only being the eyes from the sky, our prototype can get the clear image of the terra-firma and detect what is what with the help of its camera.